elimisteve/cryptag-scope/README.md

 ## CrypTag Scope on Ubuntu Phone

-Now that you've told CrypTag Scope where it's storing its data -- namely in Sandstorm using the API key you've given it -- you can now click Notes or Passwords from the scope drop-down to see your content.
+Now that you've told CrypTag Scope where it's storing its data -- namely in Sandstorm using the API key you've given it -- and your phone knows how to decrypt that data, you can now click Notes or Passwords from the scope drop-down to see your content.

 Note that tapping on a password in your search results does something
 special: the scope does a search query _to itself_ so that you can